iiasa/CWatM/docu/setup.rst

 Model Output
 ============

-An advantage of **CWATM** is the full flexibility of the output variables.
+An advantage of **CWatM** is the full flexibility of the output variables.

 - All parameters and variables can be used for output as maps or time series.
 - Even if the model is run at daily timestep, output can be daily, monthly, annual, at the end of a run